wp-plugins/press-permit-core/readme.txt

 == Changelog ==

 = 2.1.27 - 23 Oct 2013 =
-* Fixed : Nav Menu items (front end display) were not filtered
+* Fixed : Nav Menu items (front end display) were not filtered if PP Collaborative Editing extension plugin active

 = 2.1.26 - 22 Oct 2013 =
 * Change : Allow page reading exceptions to be assigned for the All or Anonymous metagroup, but display a warning regarding best practice